Updated on 2024-10-22 GMT+08:00

 If you want to allow or deny the access to an API, use policy-based authorization.

-If you use IAM users in your account to call an API, the IAM users must be granted the required permissions.
-The required permissions are determined by the actions supported by the API.
-Only users with the policies allowing for those actions can call the API successfully.
-For example, if an IAM user wants to query RAM using an API, the user must have been granted permissions that allow the ram:permissions:list action.
+An account has all the permissions required to call all APIs, but each IAM user must be assigned the required permissions before they can start calling APIs.
+The permissions required for calling an API are determined by the actions supported by the API.
+Only users who have been granted permissions can call the API successfully.
+For example, if an IAM user wants to query RAM permissions using an API, the user must have been granted permissions that allow the ram:permissions:list action.

 Supported Actions